Updated 13/06/25

 Confetti

-- You can use fresh petals, but dried petals are less likely to wilt throughout the day
+• You can use fresh petals, but dried petals won’t wilt during the day.

 Cooking